ceph/ceph/doc/install/get-packages.rst

 releases are no longer maintained, we recommend that users upgrade their clusters regularly - preferably to the latest LTS release.

-.. tip:: For international users: There might be a mirror close to you where
+.. tip:: For non-US users: There might be a mirror close to you where
-         download Ceph from.
+         to download Ceph from.
 For more information see: `Ceph Mirrors`_.

 Debian Packages
 ---------------